ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Conclusion

-As autonomous agents become standard contributors to software repositories, frameworks like \toolname{} will be essential for maintaining repository integrity, bridging the Reality Gap between what agents are told to do and what they actually do.
+Our empirical evaluation on \swebenchlite{} demonstrates that relying on LLMs to self-police their compliance is both inefficient and error-prone. \toolname{} outperforms both passive prompting and LLM reflection.
+As autonomous agents become standard contributors to software repositories, frameworks like \toolname{} will be essential for maintaining repository integrity, bridging the gap between what agents are told to do and what they actually do.